LarryHsiao/Blog/_posts/2018-03-12-writing-blog.md

 I start my journery of writing.

-The article will focuse on Android related than others because of my main skill.
+The articles is focuse on Android related than others because of my main skill.
 I`m learning new skill recently, although not good enough to publish something, but maybe I will share some experience with blog.